-- your child talks about the other kids at school in an aggressive or negative way
+- talking about other children in an aggressive or negative way

-- your child has money, toys or other things that don’t belong to her.
+- having money, toys or other things that don’t belong to her.

 Neither of these signs means your child is definitely bullying, but you might want to talk to your child’s teacher to find out if there have been any problems at school.

 It’s important to tell your child that his bullying behaviour is not OK.
 Try to be calm about it, but make sure he knows that you want it to end.

 - Explain to your child what bullying is.
 Talk with your child about what she’s doing and why she might be doing it.
 Listen to her, and try to avoid blame.

 - Help your child understand how his behaviour affects others – for example ‘Would you like someone to do that to you?’ or ‘How do you think that made the other person feel?’

 - Keep an eye on your child’s use of the internet and mobile phones.

 It’s also important to talk to the school (or club or organisation where the bullying is happening) about its policy or guidelines for bullying.
 They’ll use these to decide the consequences for your child.